Divine1/apachetika/README.md

 ### How can i see the output of this project?

 You need to execute the `runnable jar` from command prompt.

-Make sure you have java in your path variable (Environment Variable)
+Make sure you have java in your path variable (Environment Variable).

+Go into the Runnable Jar folder in git repository to find the jar file.

 `Input` for this project is the `absolute path of pdf file`